English Language Customer Service Helplines in France

 - 17: Police (in French: policiers)

 - Find a full list of French emergency numbers in our guide.

 SOS Help is an English-language line for internationals in France that need emotional support.
-It is run by the association SOS Help, and offers volunteer listeners that are trained in empathetic and non-judgemental listening seven days a week, from 3 - 11 pm at 01 46 21 46 46.
+It is run by the association SOS Help, and offers volunteer listeners that are trained in empathetic and non-judgemental listening seven days a week, from 3 - 11 pm.
+To join this line, dial 01 46 21 46 46.

 Start electricity service in minutes with SelectraCall our dedicated English speaking helpline to open an electricity account in your name with an alternate supplier, and enjoy guaranteed savings compared to EDF regulated rates!

 Just call +339 87 67 37 93, or get a free callback.

 You need to open an account with an electricity provider to start electricity service in France.
 EDF (Electricité de France) is the historic and largest electricity supplier in France, and is currently the only one to offer a dedicated English language customer service line, available at 09 69 36 63 83.
 It also used to offer a network of EDF Boutiques nationwide, but these shut down in 2019.